1. What is New Hampshire Foreign LLC Registration?

 B) Local business licenses and permits

 New Hampshire does not issue a single, universal statewide business license.
-However, foreign LLCs may be required to obtain local permits or licenses at the city or county level depending on business location and industry.
+However, Foreign LLCs may be required to obtain local permits or licenses at the city or county level depending on business location and industry.
 Regulated activities such as construction, professional services, food service, or transportation often require additional approvals.

 C) EIN and banking

-Registering as a foreign LLC in New Hampshire does not create a new legal entity.
-Most foreign LLCs continue using their existing Employer Identification Number (EIN) issued by the Internal Revenue Service.
+Registering as a Foreign LLC in New Hampshire does not create a new legal entity.
+Most Foreign LLCs continue using their existing Employer Identification Number (EIN) issued by the Internal Revenue Service.
 New Hampshire registration does not require applying for a new EIN.

 Financial institutions may still request the following when opening or maintaining accounts tied to New Hampshire operations:

-- New Hampshire foreign LLC approval documentation
+- New Hampshire Foreign LLC approval documentation

 - Certificate of Authority issued by the New Hampshire Secretary of State